battery-pulse/pulse-telemetry/README.md

 ### Delta Lake

-S3 compatible storage can be used for larger deployments.
+Object storage can be used for larger deployments.
 This is the cheapest option per GB for storage.
 The Hive metastore allows you to query this backend as a database using SQL.

 ## Spark Applications